Covid 19 coronavirus: UK deaths overtake Italy, cases spike in Russia

 America's least-populated states are scoring big when it comes to getting federal aid.

-Alaska, Hawaii, Montana and Wyoming got an out-sized proportion of the $150 billion that was supposed to address coronavirus-related expenses.
+Alaska, Hawaii, Montana and Wyoming got an out-sized proportion of the US$150 billion that was supposed to address coronavirus-related expenses.

-When measured by the number of positive Covid-19 tests, Alaska got nearly $3.4 million per test, according to an Associated Press analysis.
-New York, the hardest-hit state, received about $24,000 per positive test.
+When measured by the number of positive Covid-19 tests, Alaska got nearly US$3.4 million per test, according to an Associated Press analysis.
+New York, the hardest-hit state, received about US$24,000 per positive test.

 President Donald Trump is going back on the road, visiting Arizona to see a Honeywell facility that makes N95 masks, after rarely leaving Washington during the coronavirus pandemic.